fdac/Project2/README2b.md

 are collections in mongodb (database 'bitbucket')
 - All repos are in ~audris/bitbucket.org\_USER\_REPO
 - Commits are in ~audris/delta/bitbucket.org\_USER\_REPO.delta.gz
-  (auxiliary and markdcarrigan kindly agreed to import that data as collection delta into mongodb) The script used to extract commits from repositories is in fdac/Project2/deltaAny.py)
+  (auxiliary and markdcarringer kindly agreed to import that data as collection delta into mongodb) The script used to extract commits from repositories is in fdac/Project2/deltaAny.py)

 Instructions for Project2b